banjtheman/hashtag_predictor/README.md

 ## Deploy Model
 When the model has finished training, we can deploy a RESTful API endpoint with flask from the container to make live predictions

-Start the flash serevr with
+Start the flash server with
 `
 ./app.sh
 `